lindacom/C.NET/object oriented programming/README.md

 Classes
 =======
-A class has properties (protected, public, private)
+A class describes the object - attributes e.g. speed, reg, make A class has properties (protected, public, private)
-A class can contain methods (functions) e.g. add, cancel
+A class can contain methods (functions) which defines behaviour e.g. add, cancel, accelerate, break

 protected - this class and children can access the class